K. Rahman Khan: Legislature

 He was elected to the Rajya Sabha (Upper House) of Parliament in April 1994, re-elected in May 2000 to the Rajya Sabha for the second term and became Deputy Leader of the Indian National Congress in the Upper House from May 2000 to July 2004.
 He was inducted in the Union Cabinet as Minister of State for Chemicals and Fertilizers and thereafter elected Deputy Chairman, Rajya Sabha from 22 July 2004 to 2 April 2006.
 Was re-elected to the Rajya Sabha for a third term in April 2006.
 He was re-elected Deputy Chairman Rajya Sabha on 12 May 2006.
 He was re-elected to the Rajya Sabha for a fourth term in April 2012.
-He was sworn in as Cabinet Minister as Minister of Minority Affairs on 28 October 2012 and remained in office till 25 May 2014.
+In the 2012 Indian Cabinet Reshuffle he was sworn in as Cabinet Minister as Minister of Minority Affairs on 28 October and remained in office till 25 May 2014.